-According to the results in previous section, we find that ADEADS model can describe the entire evolutionary history of the universe and an attractor that behaves like the cosmological constant $\Lambda$ exists in ADEADS model.
-To distinguish ADEADS model from the standard $\Lambda$CDM model, we employ the statefinder diagnostic pairs $\{r, s\}$ and $\{r, q\}$ developed by Sahni \textit{et al.}~\cite{Sahni2003} to analyze whether ADEADS model can be differentiated from the standard $\Lambda$CDM model.
+Based on the results of the previous section, we have shown that the ADEADS model can reproduce the entire cosmic evolution and has an attractor that behaves like the cosmological constant.
+To further differentiate ADEADS from the standard $\Lambda$CDM scenario, we adopt the statefinder diagnostic pairs $\{r, s\}$ and $\{r, q\}$ that were originally introduced by Sahni {et~al.}~\cite{Sahni2003}.